← FRACTALREALITY.CA

 Two people seeing independently and finding the same thing.
 Not compliance, not consensus by pressure.
 Validation is what lets agreement be genuine: both arrived at it on their own.

 These are not extra rules added on top.
 They are the qualities that keep each part alive.
 A boundary without plasticity is a wall.
 A space without access is a void.
+A line without reliability is a promise that breaks.
 A center without curiosity is a projector.
 A whole without validation is a performance.

 THE INVERSION TABLE